CSL6845

 • Adopting a multicultural framework when working with students, clients, and colleagues.

-• Synthesizing and applying all previous coursework.
+• Synthesizing and applying all previous course work.

 • Appreciating and analyzing formal research with implications for counseling.